What other names is Zinc known by?

 Likely Ineffective for...

 - Malaria.
-Taking zinc by mouth does not seem to help prevent or treat malaria in undernourished children in developing countries.
+Taking zinc by mouth does not help prevent or treat malaria in undernourished children in developing countries.
+But some research suggests it might reduce the risk for high fevers in children with malaria.

 Insufficient Evidence to Rate Effectiveness for...